No New Friends (LSD song)

-"No New Friends" is a song by LSD from the group's album of the same name, released by Columbia Records on 14 March 2019.
+"No New Friends", sometimes titled "Know New Friends", is a song by LSD from the group's album of the same name, released by Columbia Records on 14 March 2019.
 The song serves as the album's fifth and final single, following "Genius", "Audio", "Thunderclouds", and "Mountains".

 Composition

 "No New Friends" is a pop song with electronic dance music (EDM) influences, and has a "thumping" dance beat with "bouncy" synth loops by Diplo, as well as harmonized vocals by Sia and Labrinth.
 Jon Blistein of Rolling Stone describes the song's bridge as "reminiscent of a boozy piano ballad".

 Release and promotion

 Sia confirmed the song's release date via Twitter on 12 March 2019.
 The group performed "No New Friends" on The Ellen DeGeneres Show in April 2019.

 Reception

 Billboard's Kat Bein described "No New Friends" as a "bright, rhythm-led tune that pops warm and sunny like spring for your ears", and "infectiously catchy with a touch of the islands that celebrates the buddies we already have".
 Derrick Rossignol of Uproxx called the song "upbeat" and "an ode to appreciating what you have".
 He wrote, "The song gives everybody a chance to shine, thanks to Sia's idiosyncratic vocals, Labrinth's hip-hop energy, and Diplo’s EDM-influenced pop production that ties everything together."